-- Mind maps at the beginning of a learning unit to assess children's prior knowledge - Quizzes within a learning unit to assess children's key knowledge and vocabulary. - Formative assessment against subject statements on Target Tracker. - Evaluating units against the Diocesan assessment outcomes. - Opportunities for reflection to apply the unit learning to the school's vision statement - Extended writing at KS2 to enable children to make connections within and across faiths (differentiated task where appropriate) - Children's responses to visual prompts and artefacts to apply key knowledge - Children's self-Assessment and reflection
+- Mind maps at the beginning of a learning unit to assess children's prior knowledge - Quizzes within a learning unit to assess children's key knowledge and vocabulary. - Formative assessment against subject statements on one page profiles. - Evaluating units against the Diocesan assessment outcomes. - Opportunities for reflection to apply the unit learning to the school's vision statement - Extended writing at KS2 to enable children to make connections within and across faiths (adaptations where appropriate)

+- Children's responses to visual prompts and artefacts to apply key knowledge - Children's self-assessment and reflection